SteveLongoria/hexo-blog/source/_posts/best-facebook-messenger-marketing-strategy.md

 tags: [facebook-marketing, facebook-messenger, messenger-marketing]
 ---

 [Open rates are so high with Facebook Messenger](https://medium.com/olyo/messenger-chatbots-can-lead-your-campaigns-to-a-98-open-rate-7292db19158f) that it'd be silly not to at least experiment with this marketing channel.
-It's true, I've seen it myself with past clients I've helped with Facebook Messenger Marketing.
-It was mostly a lead generation campaign I was involved with so I'm not sure how the leads converted but they were more than happy with the results considering they were seeing $5 leads in the property management niche.
+I personally have ran Facebook Messenger Ad campaigns for clients and have generated leads as low as $5, which was really good for the industry they were in.
+I'd say that's good for almost any industry. :)

 Okay, so you're already convinced this is a channel you shouldn't ignore, but what's the best Messenger Marketing Strategy?